Border-Peeling Clustering: Experiments

-We further evaluated the performance of the Border-Peeling method in comparison to other well-known clustering algorithms by running it on large datasets.
-We generated large sets by extracting feature vectors generated by convolutional neural networks (CNN) that were trained separately on MNIST \cite{lecun-mnisthandwrittendigit-2010}, a handwritten digit image dataset, and on the CIFAR-10 \cite{krizhevsky2009learning} image dataset.
+To further validate the performance of our technique on large datasets, we generated large sets by extracting feature vectors generated by convolutional neural networks (CNN) that were trained separately on MNIST \cite{lecun-mnisthandwrittendigit-2010}.
+MNIST is a well-known handwritten digit image dataset which consists of 70000 labeled images of handwritten digits divided into a training set of 60,000 images and a test set of 10,000 images.

-The MNIST dataset consists of 70000 labeled images of handwritten digits divided into a training set of 60,000 images and a test set of 10,000 images.
-Each image in the database is assigned to one of the possible 10 classes of digits.
-The CIFAR-10 dataset consists of 60000 color 32x32 images separated into 10 classes of different animals and vehicles.
-The dataset is divided into a training set of 50000 images and a test set of 10000 images.

-In the setting of our experiment, we trained a CNN for each of the datasets using the training set and then used it to produce an embedding of the images in the test set to $n$-dimensional feature vectors, where $n=500$ for MNIST and $n=64$ for CIFAR-10.
-To obtain the feature vectors, we used the CNN implementations for MNIST and CIFAR-10 which are available in the MatConvNet \cite{vedaldi15matconvnet} library.
-To produce less balanced datasets with an unknown number of clusters, the embedded test sets were sampled by taking all the embedded vectors which are within a certain radius of randomly sampled points.
+To obtain a strong feature representation on the MNIST samples, we trained a CNN using the training set and then used it to produce an embedding of the images in the test set to $n$-dimensional feature vectors ($n=500$).
+To obtain the feature vectors, we used the CNN implementation which is available in the MatConvNet \cite{vedaldi15matconvnet} library.
+To produce varying less balanced datasets with an unknown number of clusters, the embedded test sets were sampled by taking all the embedded vectors which are within a certain radius of randomly sampled points.
 By using different radii, we generated several datasets of varying sizes.
-Embeddings of selected samples of the datasets to 2D can be seen in the top part of Figure \ref{fig:mnist_cifar}.
-As a final preprocessing step, we employed dimensionality reduction on the sampled datasets using PCA \cite{jolliffe2002principal} to $30$ dimensions for the MNIST samples, and spectral embedding \cite{von2007tutorial} to $8$ dimensions for the CIFAR-10 samples.
+The selected radii values yielded varying datasets containing roughly a few thousand elements, spanning most, but not necessarily all, the digits (as illustrated on the top of Table \ref{tab:mnist}).
+On average, the number of sampled images is 2151, 3115, 4321 and 4471 for radius size 120, 130, 140 and 150, respectively.
+Embeddings of selected samples of the MNIST dataset to 2D can be seen in Figure \ref{fig:mnist_cifar}.
+As a final preprocessing step, we employed PCA on the sampled datasets to avoid clustering in an overly-high dimensional space, reducing the original dimensions down to $30$.